PrefectHQ/prefect/docs/concepts/flows.md

 </div>

 !!! tip "Subflows or tasks?"
     In Prefect 2.0 you can call tasks _or_ subflows to do work within your workflow, including passing results from other tasks to your subflow.
-So a common question we hear is "When should I use a subflow instead of a task?"
+So a common question we hear is:

+    "When should I use a subflow instead of a task?"

     We recommend writing tasks that do a discrete, specific piece of work in your workflow: calling an API, performing a database operation, analyzing or transforming a data point.
 Prefect tasks have built-in retries and are well suited to parallel or distributed execution using distributed computation frameworks such as Dask or Ray.
 For troubleshooting, the more granular you create your tasks, the easier it is to find and fix issues should a task fail.